 From chicken, boats and steel to toilet paper, ammunition and multiple launch rocket systems, Arkansas boasts booming industries of all kinds.
 These Arkansas-made goods are shipped and used around the world.

 Arkansas is a paper state.
-Local logging companies take the lumber to paper mills like Domtar in Ashdown, and the paper gets shipped to printers like Democrat Printing & Lithographing in Little Rock (where this magazine was printed).
+Local logging companies take the lumber to paper mills like Domtar in Ashdown, and the paper gets shipped to printers like Democrat Printing & Lithographing in Little Rock.
 Georgia-Pacific in Crossett produces major toilet paper brands such as Angel Soft and Quilted Northern, and the company manufactures Dixie products in Fort Smith, lumber and plywood in Gurdon and composite panels in Hope.
 These tissue, paper and paperboard products are used across the country in homes, office buildings, restaurants, hotels, hospitals and airports.
 Evergreen Packaging, known for paper and paperboard cartons, has a mill in Pine Bluff.

 Mississippi County is one of the biggest steel-producing counties in the United States.
 Nucor-Yamato Steel Co. has manufactured steel that ended up in these amazing places:

 - One World Trade Center in New York City